wearetheframers/frame-core-wip/docs/API/frame/framer/agency/tasks/task.md

 - [[agency]]: Manages roles, goals, tasks, and workflows for [[framer|Framers]].
 - [[workflow]]: Represents a sequence of related tasks to achieve a specific goal.
+- [[roles]]: Defines roles with priorities that influence task execution.
+- [[goals]]: Defines goals with priorities that guide task creation and execution.

 ## API Documentation

 ::: frame.src.framer.agency.tasks.task.Task

+## Priority

+The `priority` attribute of a Task is an integer ranging from 1 to 10, with 10 being the highest priority.
+This allows for fine-grained control over task execution order and importance.
+The default priority is 5 if not specified.